LV/corelib/README.md

 $${}^nP_k = \frac{n!}{(n-k)!}$$

-Rather than evaluating this using the traditional expression which contains redundancies:
+Rather than evaluating this using the traditional mathemtical expression, which contains computational redundancies:

 ```cpp
 factorial(n) / factorial(n - k);